status-im/help.status.im/docs/en/your-profile-and-preferences/back-up-and-secure-your-recovery-phrase.md

 - **Use multiple backups**

-    You can combine different backup methods, such as paper backup and a hardware wallet.
-In addition, you can improve the security of your paper backups by dividing up your recovery phrase words and storing them in different places.
+    You can combine different backup methods, such as a pen-and-paper backup and a hardware wallet.
+In addition, you can improve the security of your pen-and-paper backup by dividing up your recovery phrase words and storing them in different places.

 !!! note
-    Keep your recovery phrase safe, and never share this information with anyone.
-Status will never ask you for this information.
+    Keep your recovery phrase safe and never share it with anyone.
+Status will never ask you for this information, and anyone who does is trying to steal your profile and wallet funds.

 --8<-- "includes/urls-en.txt"